jobrachem/organizr/README.md

 | --- | --- |
 | `organizr.r.init_with_date` | Can be set to `FALSE` to turn off the inclusion of the timestamp comment at the top of the script. |
 `organizr.r.date_format` | Date format for R and Python script timestamp comment.
 Can be any format string accepted by `strftime`.
 Default is `"%Y-%m-%d %H:%M"`. |
-`organizr.r.directory` | The directory in which the scripts should be place (relative to the project directory) |
+`organizr.r.directory` | The directory in which the scripts should be placed (relative to the project directory) |

 ### Options for Python scripts: